andrey-zherikov/argparse/README.md

 ### Styles and colors

-The `argpase.ansi` submodule provides supported styles and colors.
+The `argparse.ansi` submodule provides supported styles and colors.
 You can use any combinations of them:

 **Font styles:**
 - `bold`